Ready for Anything

 Launch of Our New Emergency Preparedness Website

+It is extremely important that every member of our community is accounted for, safe, and has the resources they need during an emergency.
 To this end, we’re excited to announce the launch of our new Emergency Preparedness website, a hub with all the resources you need to be ready now.
 There, you can learn about classes, find resources and activities, and meet our team.
 You can learn about other programs that are offering backup power for your equipment, review our Ready Now awareness campaign, and find local agencies to connect with.
 Being prepared for an emergency is more important than ever, and we are here to answer your questions.